RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-05/adding-pages-shopping-cart.md

 In this lab, you will:
 - Create a page to list the products in the Shopping Cart
 - Create Pages to Search and Edit the Projects in Demo Projects Application.

+### Downloads

+- Did you miss out trying the previous labs?
+Don’t worry!
+You can download the application from [here](Online-shopping-cart-2.sql) and import it into your workspace.
+To run the app, please run the steps described in **Hands-on-lab-01** and **Hands-on-Lab-02**.

 ## Task 1: Create Application Items
 These items are needed to count the number of items in the shopping cart and the icon to display in the Navigation Bar.